DON’T MISS

 Paying your Swiss student health insurance in advance

-If you have the means to pay for your health insurance as a lump sum, many insurance providers will be willing to reduce the overall cost if you pay upfront.
+If you have the means to pay for your health insurance upfront as a lump sum, many insurance providers will be willing to reduce the overall cost.
 If you specify how long you will be studying for and pay in annual advances instead of monthly, you could save up to 5 percent of the total cost.
 Contact your health insurance provider for more details.

 Increasing your deductible on student health insurance in Switzerland